jdhenke/logic-model/README.md

 * A Claim with equal Pros and Cons should have weight of 50%.
 * A Claim with one undisputed Pro and one Con with a Pro and a Con itself, should be over 50% because the Pro is presumed to be more valid than the Con.

-Algorithm
+### Algorithm
-A Relation is a child relation of an Assertion if it points to that Assertion.
-A Relation's output scales with its support for its parent.

-Considering those thoughts, the weight is then computed as sum of each child relation's output scaled by that relation's weight.
+The weight is then computed as sum of each child relation's output scaled (multiplied) by that relation's weight.
-This is then normalized to be in the range [0,1], meaning it is divided by the sum of each relation.
+This is then normalized to be in the range [0,1], meaning it is divided by the sum of each relation's weight.
+Run `logic.py` to see an example of this.

+## Big Ideas
+Here are some thoughts on how I would flush this paradigm out:

+I would abstract Pros and Cons into just one of many **dimensions** of relations.
+Imagine overlaying other Relations on top of a DAG of Claims, Pros and Cons.
+Perhaps this would make Pros and Cons a primary dimensions rather than one of many.

+**Functions** would be just another type of Relation.
+Perhaps Claims could be tagged with different kinds of data i.e. "apples #cost:$5" Functions could have any number of *input* and *output* assertions.
+Pros and Cons could be considered a function, with 1 input and 1 output.
+Summation could be another functino operating on many Claims and producing its own Claim as output.
+Each specified input might have to meet some predicate condition, i.e. Summation must be able to identify a number in its input claims

+**Loops** introduce an interesting concept of what I feel is a temporal element.
+It seems a tree is a static DAG of Assertions.
+As it relates to the **Society of Mind**, this would pertain to a snapshot of the brain.
+This is great, but not the whole picture.
+Processes often wax and wane in importance and modeling that would require a loop.
+Perhaps this could be abstracted as a function which requires

+1. Assertions which are all a function of some variable
+2. 1 or more output claims which depend on the above Assertions

+Then this looping function wiggles that variable, aggregating the results of the output Assertions into one output Assertion of its own.

+**User Defined Functions** seems tricky without introducing technical concepts.